JamisonHolt/linted-paths/README.md

 1. **Static Analysis (Linter)**: Uses named types to identify and analyze file system operations at compile time
 2. **Runtime Validation**: Provides runtime functions to validate paths and throw descriptive errors

-This dual approach helps developers write more reliable file system operations by:
+This dual approach aims to help developers write more reliable file system operations by:

 - Using named types to identify and target specific file system operations
 - Validating file paths before they're used (both statically and at runtime)